 As a couple diving was incredibly important to us.
 We did some pretty hardcore stuff and it was our escape and our passion.

 Then our amazing and adorable Patrick came along, and the journey of parenting began.
 What a blessing and amazing privilege it is to be a parent and absolutely the hardest thing a couple can ever do together!

 Richard found the change difficult and I noticed him starting to withdraw.
 The more he withdrew the more I felt I had to step up.
 Eventually he didn’t know his role and I just got on with things without him.
 It was a self-perpetuating cycle.
 Richard lost his time to renovate the cars (at least for the time being, I am certain there is going to come a time when I loose them both to the garage!) and I lost my tidy house, wow my head is bursting now!

-As Henry grew, things became worse.
-Richard didn’t have much tolerance and Henry started to feel his frustration as Henry become more aware.
-This put more pressure on me as Henry wouldn’t be with his dad he only wanted his mummy.
+As Patrick grew, things became worse.
+Richard didn’t have much tolerance and Patrick started to feel his frustration as Patrick become more aware.
+This put more pressure on me as Patrick wouldn’t be with his dad he only wanted his mummy.

 I became trapped and felt I couldn’t leave them on their own together and so lost touch with many of my friends.
 What was worse they didn’t know why I was no longer coming out.
 Richard hadn’t yet been to the doctor and Mental Illness has only recently been talked about so freely, so I didn’t know what to say or who to trust.